Challenge at a 1/4 circle house ;)

 1.1 WA – General residential area (§ 4 Land Use Ordinance)

-2. Degree of structural use
+2. Intensity of building use

 (§ 9 para.
 1 no. 1 Building Code; §§ 16-21a Land Use Ordinance)

-Floor space index according to plan entry.
+Floor area ratio according to plan entry.

-2.2 Number of full floors
+2.2 Number of full storeys

-2.3 Elevation and height of structures
+2.3 Elevation and height of buildings

 Maximum permissible eaves height (EH) and ridge height (RH) according to plan entry:

-Explanation sketch for two-sided pitched roof:
+Explanatory sketch for double-pitched roof:

-(§ 9 para.
-1 no. 2 Building Code; §§ 22-23 Land Use Ordinance)
+(§ 9 para.1 no. 2 Building Code; §§ 22-23 Land Use Ordinance)

 3.1 Construction method